Models of Software Development Life Cycle

 • Requirements changing is very difficult while developing.

-• Not a good quality model for complex and object-oriented application.
+• Not a good quality model for complex and object-oriented applications.

-• It is also not suitable for the projects where requirements are high risk of changing.
+• It is also not suitable for projects where requirements are at high risk of changing.

-If someone ask me, which model is the best for software development?
-My answer will be the best models of software development life cycle is waterfall model if the project size is small.
+If someone asks me, which model is the best for software development?
+My answer is be the best model of software development life cycle is the waterfall model if the project size is small.

-The Iterative model is also called an incremental model which has designed to improve the existing waterfall model.
-This model is almost same as the previous waterfall model except few changes are made to increase the effectiveness of the software development.
+The Iterative model is also called an incremental model which is designed to improve the existing waterfall model.
+This model is almost the same as the previous waterfall model except a few changes are made to increase the effectiveness of the software development.

 Once the initial requirement planning process is completed, the other phases are repeated to make new versions of the software for every cycle.
 The requirements are included, designed, coded, tested and added to the software on each iteration.

-In the design phase of iterative software development model, the developer team designs the different diagrams of software such as data flow diagram (DFD), activity diagram, class diagram and state transition diagram.
+In the design phase of the iterative software development model, the developer team designs the different diagrams of software such as the data flow diagram (DFD), activity diagram, class diagram, and state transition diagram.

 This design phase covers the technical design requirements such as programming language, database models, business logic and high-level technical details of the project.